Phyla-Vell: Critical response

 Deirdre Kaye of Scary Mommy called Phyla-Vell a "role model" and "truly heroic."
 Jamie Lovett of ComicBook.com included Phyla-Vell in their "5 Awesome Guardians Of The Galaxy Who Aren't In The Marvel Cinematic Universe " list.
 Joe Garza of SlashFilm included Phyla-Vell in their "10 Guardians Of The Galaxy Comic Characters We Want To See In The MCU" list.
 Blair Marnell of IGN included Phyla-Vell in their "7 Characters Who Should Join Guardians of the Galaxy Vol. 3" list.
 Screen Rant included Phyla-Vell in their "15 Most Powerful Versions Of Captain Marvel From The Comics" list, in their "10 Best Members Of The Guardians Of The Galaxy Still Missing From The MCU" list, and in their "12 Characters We Want To See In 'Guardians of the Galaxy' Sequels" list, and ranked her 6th in their "10 LGBTQA Characters Who Should Be Introduced To The MCU" list, and 8th in their "15 Most Powerful Guardians Of The Galaxy Members In The Comics" list.

 Autostraddle ranked Phyla-Vell 2nd in their "11 Female Superheroes I Wish Marvel Would Make Movies About" list, and 6th in their "7 LGBT Women Who Need to Appear in the MCU Immediately" list.
 CBR.com ranked Phyla-Vell 4th in their "25 Most Powerful Guardians Of The Galaxy" list, 5th in their "The Kree: The 10 Most Powerful Members Of The Race" list, 6th in their "All The Captain Marvels" list, 7th in their "Marvel's 20 Most Powerful Cosmic Heroes" list, 8th in their "20 Powerful Female Marvel Characters We Hope To See In The MCU's Phase Four" list, 9th in their "Every Captain Marvel Ever" list. and 13th in their "25 Fastest Characters In The Marvel Universe" list.
 Marc Buxton of Den of Geek ranked Phyla-Vell 15th in their "Guardians of the Galaxy 3: 50 Marvel Characters We Want to See" list.

 Other versions

-An alternate universe variant of Phyla-Vell from an unidentified universe makes a minor appearance in Infinity Countdown #4.
+An alternate universe version of Phyla-Vell from an unidentified universe makes a minor appearance in Infinity Countdown #4.
+When the cosmic entity Devondra destroys this universe, Phyla-Vell and her universe's Moondragon, to whom she is married, escape into the regular Marvel Universe.
+They eventually join the Guardians of the Galaxy, though Phyla has a hard time adjusting to the new universe, comparing it unfavorably to her own.
+Her dislike increases when Moondragon merges with her Earth-616 counterpart, straining their marriage.